Alan Rickman

 In 2013, Alan Rickman pleased fans with his participation in the film CBGB

-Besides his undeniable acting talent, Rickman had another natural gift: an unusually smooth, deep voice and perfect English pronunciation.
-No wonder he earned the nickname "The Voice" in the film industry.
-Alan was often invited to voice animated and video films.
-One of the last films he lent his voice to was Tim Burton's "Alice in Wonderland" (2010), where he voiced the famous caterpillar, Absolem.
+Beyond his undeniable acting talent, Rickman possessed another natural gift: an unusually smooth, deep voice and perfect English pronunciation.
+It's no wonder he earned the nickname "The Voice" in the film industry.
+Alan was frequently cast to voice animated films and video games.
+One of his final voice roles was in Tim Burton's "Alice in Wonderland" (2010), where he voiced the famous caterpillar, Absolem.

 Alice in Wonderland - Absolem

-In 2016, the last film featuring Rickman's famous voice was released, "Alice Through the Looking Glass," a sequel to "Alice in Wonderland."
+In 2016, Rickman's final voice performance was released in "Alice Through the Looking Glass," the sequel to "Alice in Wonderland."
 In this film, Alan Rickman once again voiced Absolem, who had transformed from a caterpillar into a butterfly.

 Personal Life of Alan Rickman

 Alan Rickman was often called "the last Hollywood monogamist."
 He met his future and only wife, Rima Horton, in 1965 when he was 19 and she was 18.
-A chance encounter gradually turned into love that warmed the couple throughout their 51 years together.
+What started as a chance meeting blossomed into a love that sustained them through 51 years together.

 Rickman met his future and only wife Rima in 1965